helincesxyz/ha-compiler/README.md

     then Light = ambient and Plug = off;
 }
 ```
-The long-term goal is a personal automation system I can maintain, extend, and fully own.
+The long-term goal of this project is a personal automation system I can maintain, extend, and fully own.
 As I add devices to my apartment (lights, sensors, air purifier, humidifier, smart thermostat)  I'll write `.ha` files for them, commit them to this repo, and compile them locally (Raspberry Pi + Home Assistant).

 ---